ljpengelen/markdown-to-pdf/examples/cv.md

 The mobile application is used to control remote equipment and obtain feedback about the functioning of this equipment.
 The distinguishing features of this app are communication via both an SMS-based API and a web-based API, and the possibility to update parts of the app on the fly.

-Maji Mobile (which includes Apache Cordova, Jasmine, Chai and CoffeeScript), Python, and Flask {: .technologies}
+Maji Mobile (which includes Apache Cordova, Jasmine, Chai and CoffeeScript), Python, and Flask.
+{: .technologies}

 #### Twin Archer Trading - May 2016 - August 2016